dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * uuid: "String"

-    The value of the string SHOULD be generated using the version 5 UUID defined in [UUID].
+    The value of the string SHOULD be generated using the version 8 UUID defined in [UUID] which is identical to a version 7 UUID with the exception that rand_b is generated from the high 62 bits of the SHA-1 hash of the FQHN string and the version ID is 8.
-    The name string used in generating the uuid SHOULD be the same FQHN as would used in the signing certificate as there are the same domains of uniqness.
+    The DNS name string used in generating the uuid value SHOULD be the same FQHN, or a subdomain to allow for more distributed generation of UUIDs, as would used in the signing certificate as they are the same domains of uniqness.

 ### subject